nogahighland/grunt-example/README.md

 ** "git clone <URL>"
 * Open terminal and move to this project
 * Type "npm install" and wait for complete installing all modules defined in Gruntfile.js
+* Type "grunt init" and comlied dev files are copied to production directory
 * Type "grunt watch" and watch task starts.
 * Enjoy development.